cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 (A version of these, with separate sets of functions for each representation size, is also included in the revision of the C language that is most recent at the time of writing {{C23}}.)
-When using these functions, it is important that their effects are specific to the representation size of the floating point values they are applied to (e.g., half, single, or double precision).
+When using these functions, it is important to be aware that their effects are specific to the representation size of the floating point values they are applied to (e.g., half, single, or double precision).
 The representation size for interchange will be chosen by Preferred